By Jamie Beckland | Posted on October 05, 2016

 As digital technologies continue to shape consumer expectations and behavior, only a quarter of executives think their firms have an appropriate digital business strategy in place to respond, according to Forrester.

 Understanding customer identities and behaviors can help brands connect to consumers on a more personal level.
 A Customer Identity and Access Management (CIAM) platform helps businesses create personalized experiences, gain loyal customers and drive deeper customer engagement.

-With many vendors offering CIAM, how to choose the right one?
+With many vendors offering CIAM, how do you choose the right one?
 Your CIAM platform should provide your brand with a single, unified view of your customers while meeting the following criteria:

 With all that’s at stake with customer data, your CIAM platform has to get security right the first time by addressing compliance needs, such as;

 Then there’s the matter of security and compliance standards for each geography and industry in which you market.
 You’re looking for a solution that passes third-party security certifications regularly, such as SOC 2, HIPAA and ISO.

 In looking to preserve your customers’ privacy, it’s important to ask two questions:

 Does the CIAM platform support your compliance with local privacy laws?

 In each country where your brand operates, you have to comply with local privacy laws.
 Your CIAM should allow for nation- or region- specific control over the way customer data is stored and managed.

 Is it flexible enough to allow you to align with third-party privacy policies?